KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 ### MVP Features
   Authentication/Login in:
 1) Users have the ability to log in and out of application
-2) U-fund Manager logs in using reserved username of "admin" - any other username is assumed to be helpers/volunteers.
+2) U-fund Manager logs in using reserved the username "admin" - any other username is assumed to be helpers/volunteers.
 3) Usernames also can't be duplicated

   Volunteer Functionality